-The central city has gone through a significant amount of change in the past ten years.
+The Central City has gone through a significant amount of change in the past 10 years.
 The impacts of the Canterbury Earthquake Sequence are still visible and cannot be forgotten.
-Many key projects are now completed including the Bus interchange, Tūranga Library, Margret Mahy family Playground, the Christchurch Town Hall, Justice and Emergency Precinct, Te Pae Christchurch Convention Centre, and the Canterbury Earthquake National Memorial.
+Many key projects are now completed including the Bus Interchange, Tūranga Library, Margret Mahy family Playground, the Christchurch Town Hall, the Justice and Emergency Precinct, Te Pae Christchurch Convention Centre, and the Canterbury Earthquake National Memorial.

-There are a number still underway; Metro Sports Facility and the Canterbury Multi Use Arena.
+There are a number of major builds still underway including the Parakiore Recreation and Sports Centre and Te Kaha the Canterbury Multi Use Arena.

-Resident and Neighbourhood associations have a strong presence in the Central Ward and enable people to be actively involved in their community life.
+Resident and Neighbourhood Associations have a strong presence in the Central Ward and enable people to be actively involved in their community life.
 Council staff work closely with communities to support them to undertake initiatives that make their local area a better place to live.
 There are strong community social networks across some of the more established neighborhoods while there are opportunities to strengthen others.